TSB bereavement: phone, email or DocuSign – no branch visit needed

 The Death Notification Service

 If the deceased held accounts at more than one bank, the Death Notification Service (deathnotificationservice.co.uk) is worth using.
-It is a free service that lets you notify TSB and multiple other participating banks in a single form.
-You will still need to deal with TSB directly to close accounts and transfer funds, but it handles the initial notification across all participating institutions at the same time – saving you from making the same call repeatedly.
+It is a free service that lets you notify TSB and multiple other participating banks in a single form – by phone on 0800 158 2227 or online.
+You will still need to deal with TSB directly to close accounts and transfer funds, but it handles the initial notification across all participating institutions at the same time.

 What to tell TSB when you get in touch